 I spent one hour in Monaco.

-As I mentioned above, these rushed visits were just a tiny fraction of my traveling life.
+These rushed visits were just a fraction of my traveling life.
 They happened once a year, if that.
 But they still happened, and I still feel guilty for not making the most of my time in these destinations.

-When you travel quickly, which you’ll have to do to meet your country counting goal, you can barely scratch the surface of the places you visit, and that meant I ended up constantly craving to return and do those places justice.
-Which, of course, I couldn’t because I had this goal to visit 100 countries to tackle first.
+When you travel quickly, which you’ll have to do to meet your country counting goal, you can barely scratch the surface of the places you visit.
+For me, that meant I was then constantly craving returning to these countries in order to do them justice.
+Which, of course, I couldn’t because I had this goal to visit 100 countries to focus on.

 The countries I visited for a few days mean the least to me.
 I had few meaningful experiences in them; I discovered nothing about myself; I met none of the locals; I learned little about the culture; and it was just a case of me spending money to see a tiny amount of a place and say I’d been to the country.